nvidia-holoscan/holoscan-sensor-bridge/docs/user_guide/notes.md

 ## Holoscan sensor bridge IP address configuration

-For systems where the 192.168.0.0/24 network is unavailable, you can use the `hololink set-ip` command to reconfigure sensor bridge IP addresses.
+For systems where the 192.168.0.0/24 network is unavailable, you can use the `hololink-set-ip` command to reconfigure sensor bridge IP addresses.
 Sensor bridge devices transmit enumeration messages based on the BOOTP protocol; the host can reply with a request to set the IP address to a specific value.
 Programs in the Holoscan sensor bridge host software all accept a `--hololink=<IP-address>` command line